Skip to main content

 Important Safety Information

-Indication: Sculptra® (injectable poly-L-lactic acid (PLLA-SCA)) is indicated for use in people with healthy immune systems for the correction of shallow to deep nasolabial fold contour deficiencies, fine lines and wrinkles in the cheek region, and other facial wrinkles.
+Sculptra® (injectable poly-L-lactic acid [PLLA-SCA]) is indicated for correction of shallow to deep nasolabial fold contour deficiencies, fine lines and wrinkles in the cheek region, and other facial wrinkles.

 Sculptra should not be used by people that are allergic to any ingredient of the product or have a history of keloid formation or hypertrophic scarring.
 Safety has not been established in patients who are pregnant, lactating, breastfeeding, or under 18 years of age.